nspcc-dev/neofs-s3-gw/docs/configuration.md

 $ neofs-s3-gw --config your-config.yaml
 ```

-Parameters of the following groups can be configured via `.yaml` file or environment variables only:
+Parameters of the following groups can be configured via a `.yaml` file or environment variables only:
 1. logging -- logging level
 2. caching -- lifetime and size for each cache
 3. notifications